joy-of-react/project-wordle/README.md

 In the standard Wordle game, a global event listener registers keypresses.
 This isn't very accessible, and so we're going to do things a little bit differently.

-At the bottom of the page, we'll render a little form that holds a text input:
+We'll render a little form that holds a text input:

 ![Screenshot showing the guess input UI](docs/guess-input.png)

 Your job in this first exercise is to create a new component for this UI, and render it inside the `Game` component.

+Here's a minimal representation of the markup expected to be produced by this new component:

 ```html
 <form class="guess-input-wrapper">